-The in-built list and dictionary structures allow to construct structures fast at runtime.
-Also, there is the boon of dynamic data typing, which translates into less “explanatory” code – and less hours as the result.
+The in-built list and dictionary structures allow construction of structures fast at runtime.
+Also, there is the boon of dynamic data typing, which translates into less “explanatory” code – and fewer hours as the result.

 - Good for multi-protocol network applications

-With its possibilities of control over processes, as well as object-oriented design, Python allows for excellent productivity in multi-protocol applications that surpasses what the other languages can offer.
+With its possibilities of control over processes, as well as object-oriented design, Python allows for excellent productivity in multi-protocol applications that surpass what the other languages can offer.